I hate to say this. But people are getting fucked up on Facebook. When someone expresses an opinion, two things might happen:

 And that’s the reason I kind of hate Facebook, in a way (I still use Facebook, though, to connect with loved ones and like-minded individuals).

-In the midst of presidential campaign, people fight each other: “My candidate is better than yours!”
+During presidential campaign, people fight each other: “My candidate is better than yours!”
 And during NBA finals, people fight each other defending their favorite teams.

-Though I don’t really care what they do I respect them, but I think we’re missing something very important here:
+Though I don’t really care what they do — I respect them — but I think we’re missing something very important here:

 Facebook (or other social media sites) weren’t invented to start chaos or misunderstanding.

 Facebook is for sharing our thoughts and helping each other so we can evolve into a better society.
 It’s for learning and connecting and understanding different worldviews.